Omarmoatz/Digizilla/README.md

-# Digizilla
+# PDF-Generator

-Digizilla is a Django-based project that implements CRUD (Create, Read, Update, Delete) operations and generates a report for the data in a PDF format[1].
+PDF-Generator is a Django-based project that implements CRUD (Create, Read, Update, Delete) operations and generates a report for the data in a PDF format.
 It provides a customized admin panel for better management of the data.

 ## Features